AwalaApp/specs/rs003-key-agreement.md

 ## Abstract
 {: .no_toc }

 This document describes an asynchronous key agreement and management protocol to establish and maintain secure sessions in bidirectional [messaging channels](rs000-core.md#messaging-protocols).
 Its purpose is to add perfect forward secrecy, [future secrecy](https://signal.org/blog/advanced-ratcheting/) and replay attack mitigation to [endpoint](rs000-core.md#endpoint-messaging-protocol) and [gateway channels](rs000-core.md#gateway-messaging-protocol).
+It also extends [RS-002](./rs002-pki.md) with a new certificate type.

 ## Table of contents
 {: .no_toc }